 destroyed_target: A PackedScene to hold the broken target scene.

-Notice how we’re using a exported variable (a PackedScene) to get the broken target scene instead of
+Notice how we’re using an exported variable (a PackedScene) to get the broken target scene instead of

 preload.
-By using an exported variable, we can chose the scene from the editor, and if we need to use a different scene,
+By using an exported variable, we can choose the scene from the editor, and if we need to use a different scene,

 it’s as easy as selecting a different scene in the editor, we don’t need to go to the code to change the scene we’re using.